scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** Poison

-Choose 3 connected tiles in range.
+Summon bubbling acid on 3 tiles at points in range you can see.
 When a creature starts their turn or enters a tile for the first time they must make a Stamina save against your spellcasting.
 On a fail they take 1 wound.
 On a crit the target is poisoned until the end of their next turn.
 These tiles count as difficult terrain, and last for 1 minute.

-Add a tile for every level above first.
+Add a tile for every level above 1st.

 ___
 #### Ray of Sickness